Looking for Commercial Paving Services in Provo, UT?

 The median household income was $34,313, and the median family income was $36,393.
 Males had a median income of $32,010 and females $20,928.
 The per capita income was $13,207.
 About 12.5% of families and 26.8% of the population were below the poverty line, including 14.4% of those under age 18 and 4.3% of those aged 65 or over.

-The residents of Provo are predominantly members of the Church Of Jesus Christ OF Latter Day Saints.
+The residents of Provo are predominantly members of the Church of Jesus Christ OF Latter Day Saints.
 According to data taken in 2000 by the ARDA, 88% of the overall population, and 98% of religious adherents in the Provo-Orem area are Latter-day Saints.
 According to a study in 2015, the Provo-Orem metro area is about as dissimilar to the rest of America as possible.
 Weighing factors such as race, housing, income, and education, the study ranked Provo-Orem 376th of 381 of the United States' largest cities in terms of resemblance to the country.

 The breakdown in 2010 for Utah County was as follows: Most people (90.6%) were Christian, with Latter-day Saints constituting 88.7% of the population.
 Catholics constituted 1.3% and Protestants constituted 0.6%.
 Other religions constituted 0.3% of the population.
 9.1% of the population did not adhere to any religion.